2003 Track and Field

-Bluffton Men Claim Third at Championshipsby Nate Smith
+Bluffton Men TAKE Third at HCAC Championships

 Bluffton's men's track and field team claimed their highest finish ever in the HCAC Championships with a third-place standing in the 2003 meet.
 The Beavers had numerous personal-best performances, along with season-bests, as they put together their most impressive showing in a number of years.